-Page last updated May 10, 2013.
+Page last updated February 5, 2018.

 The most harmful type of EMF at computers, although it is fast becoming the least common, is magnetic field exposure from the old cathode ray tube style of monitor, which is really a TV set.
 We would never sit as close to a television set as we do in front of a computer monitor.
 The field can extend three to four feet in all directions, even through a wall into another room.